 Swim in a lake of gratitude and you will never be stuck in feeling your missing out because you don’t have.

-choose.
-The crazy thing is that it all starts with being aware that it is only
+You choose.
+The crazy thing is that it all starts with being aware that it is only a choice.

 This is not earth shattering news to most, neither be it wrapped in modern thinking or mysterious wonderings, it merely is a suggestion that we all swim in water of our own making, generated by how we choose to think.